Rathoreatri03/Model_Trainer/README.md

-Here's the updated `README.md` file in Markdown format for you to use directly:

-# Model Trainer
+# ObjectTrainer

-Model Trainer is a Python package designed to simplify the process of training YOLO (You Only Look Once) models for object detection tasks.
-With Model Trainer, users can easily train YOLO models using custom datasets and split their data into training, validation, and testing sets.
+ObjectTrainer is a Python package designed to simplify the process of training YOLO (You Only Look Once) models for object detection tasks.
+With ObjectTrainer, users can easily train YOLO models using custom datasets and split their data into training, validation, and testing sets.
 The package provides classes for both model training and data splitting, allowing users to efficiently manage their training pipeline.
-Additionally, Model Trainer includes functionality for saving the best-performing model weights, making it easy to deploy trained models for inference tasks.
+Additionally, ObjectTrainer includes functionality for saving the best-performing model weights, making it easy to deploy trained models for inference tasks.

 ## Features